 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
-The carrying amount of accounts receivable is reduced by an allowance for doubtful accounts that reflects management's best estimate of the amounts that may not becollected.
+The carrying amount of accounts receivable is reduced by an allowance for doubtful accounts that reflects management's best estimate of the amounts that may not be collected.
 Management individually reviews all accounts receivable balances that exceed the due date and based on an assessment of current creditworthiness, estimates the portion, if any, of the balance that may not be collected.
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to the allowance for doubtful accounts based on its assessment of the current status of individual accounts.
 Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for doubtful accounts and a credit to accounts receivable.
-These amounts are considered fully collectible at June 30, 2022 and 2021 and accordingly, no allowance for doubtful accounts receivable for the years ended June 30, 2022 and 2021.
+These amounts are considered fully collectible at June 30, 2023 and 2022 and accordingly, no allowance for doubtful accounts has been recorded.
+The Organization had no bad debt expense related to uncollectible accounts receivable for the years ended June 30, 2023 and 2022.